4ng4lic4/one-map-integration-tools/README.md

 # How it works
-In order to the extension to work properly you need to be logged into your One Map account in the browser session you intend to use it in.\
+For the extension to work properly you need to be logged into your One Map account in the browser session you intend to use it in.\
 The extension adds a button on every product's page on [ClosetChild Online Shop](https://www.closetchildonlineshop.com/) and [WunderWelt Online Shop](https://www.wunderwelt.jp/).
 Clicking the button opens a new tab which redirects to its One Map page. \
 For ClosetChild, the page will have the *Item URL*, *Item Name* and *Quantity* fields filled in.
 Other fields are not required to ask for the price quote, so all that's left to request it is to click the **Request a price quote** button.\
 Similarly for WunderWelt, all necessary information will be auto-completed, but for this online shop the price quotes are already known.
 You can just click the **Add to Cart** button and order it.